KevinLiTian/Harvard_CS50_AI/2.Uncertainty/pagerank/README.md

 ## Files

-There are three set of sample pages in folders _corpus0_, _corpus1_ and _corpus2, and a main file \_pagerank.py_.
-In _pagerank.py_, there are two constants, the damping factor (d=0.85) and the sample size (N=10000).
-The main function takes in arguments specifying which set of pages the program will be using and pass them into two functions, the _sample_pagerank_ and the _iterate_pagerank_.
+There are three set of sample pages in folders `corpus0`, `corpus1` and `corpus2`, and a main file `pagerank.py`.
+In `pagerank.py`, there are two constants, the damping factor (d=0.85) and the sample size (N=10000).
+The main function takes in arguments specifying which set of pages the program will be using and pass them into two functions, the `sample_pagerank` and the `iterate_pagerank`.
 They uses the Random Surfer Model and the Iterative Algorithm respectively

 ## How to Use

-In the _pagerank_ directory, run the command
+In the `pagerank` directory, run the command

 `python pagerank.py pageset`